SUTENT® (su TENT)

 - See "What is the most important information I should know about SUTENT?"

 - Heart problems.
-Heart problems may include heart failure and heart muscle problems (cardiomyopathy) that can lead to death.
+Heart problems may include heart failure, heart attack and heart muscle problems (cardiomyopathy) that can lead to death.
 Tell your healthcare provider if you feel very tired, are short of breath, or have swollen feet and ankles.

 - Abnormal heart rhythm changes.
-Your healthcare provider may do electrocardiograms and blood tests to watch for these problems during your treatment with SUTENT.
-Tell your healthcare provider if you feel dizzy, faint, or have abnormal heartbeats while taking SUTENT.
+Changes in the electrical activity of your heart called QT prolongation can cause irregular heart beats that can be life threatening.
+Your healthcare provider may do electrocardiograms and blood tests (electrolytes) to watch for these problems during your treatment with SUTENT.
+Tell your healthcare provider right away if you feel dizzy, faint, or have abnormal heartbeats during your treatment with SUTENT

-- Bleeding sometimes leading to death.
-Tell your healthcare provider right away if you have any of these symptoms or a serious bleeding problem during treatment with SUTENT.
+- Bleeding problems.
+Bleeding is common with SUTENT, but SUTENT can also cause severe bleeding problems that can lead to death.
+Your healthcare provider will monitor you for bleeding and may do blood tests if needed.
+Call your healthcare provider right away if you have any of these symptoms or a serious bleeding problem during treatment with SUTENT, including:

 - painful, swollen stomach (abdomen)